Do Go On - 533 - El Chupacabra

 And then I had Skittles.

-You could even do it off mic, I reckon.
+and you come out, you could even do it off, Mark, I reckon.

 That's how powerful your voices.